-Bacteria are used as indicators of the risk of illness during contact recreation (e.g. swimming and water skiing) from the ingestion of water (Figure 1.2).
-The state and the EPA use E. coli (fresh water) and enterococci (salt water) as fecal indicator bacteria (FIB) as they both are found in human and animal intestine and feces and are easily assessed and predictive of human health risk (Byappanahalli, 2012).
-The presence of FIB in waters suggests that human and animal wastes may be reaching the assessed waters because of such sources as inadequately treated wastewater, agriculture, and animals (Bastropbayou.org, 2016).
+Bacteria concentrations are used as indicators of the potential risk of illness during contact recreation (e.g. swimming and water skiing) from the ingestion of water.
+The state and the EPA use E. coli (fresh water) and enterococci (salt water) as fecal indicator bacteria (FIB) as they both are found in human and animal intestines and their feces.
+FIB is easily assessed and predictive of human health risk (Byappanahalli, 2012).
+The presence of FIB in waters suggests that human and animal wastes may be reaching the assessed waters because of such sources as inadequately treated wastewater, agriculture and animal sources (Bastropbayou.org, 2016).